 For further reading

-Nilsson, Elisabet M. & Hansen Ottsen, Sofie Marie (forthcoming).
+Nilsson, Elisabet M. & Hansen Ottsen, Sofie Marie (2018).
 The Co-archiving Toolbox – Designing conditions for diversity in public archives.
 Conference proceedings Design Research Society 2018 Catalyst, DRS2018, University of Limerick, Ireland, June 25-28.

 Nilsson, Elisabet M. & Hansen Ottsen, Sofie Marie (2018).
 Re-thinking archiving for increased diversity – Insights from a co-design project with museum professionals and refugees.
 Conference proceedings Cumulus Paris 2018, Paris, France, April 11-13.